Russia shuts DW's Moscow bureau, withdraws staff credentials | DW | 03.02.2022

 At that time, Simonyan also suggested that Moscow should crack down on German media, calling for a ban on DW, and the closure of bureaus belonging to national broadcasters ARD and ZDF.

-RT — formerly Russia Today — broadcasts internationally in six languages.
-While it claims that its programming contributes to public debate, critics accuse RT of funneling propaganda and disinformation on behalf of the Kremlin.
-As well as German, Moscow-based RT offers services in English, Spanish, Arabic and French.

-DW, a German state-owned broadcaster, has its service available in 30 languages, including Russian.
+DW, Germany's tax-funded international broadcaster, has its service available in 30 languages, including Russian.

 rc/sms (AFP, Reuters)